 Anyhow, here are the top 7 movies you can watch in 3D on Netflix.
 Grab your overpriced hipster popcorns and lets dive in right into the action.

-And on the off-chance that Netflix and chill night leaves you hanging and wishing for some more, take the matter into your own hands.
-If you get what we mean, heh.
+And on the off-chance that Netflix and chill night leaves you hanging and wishing for some more, take the matter into your own hands and check Netflix for Adults.